 The insights of this data-driven analysis are derived from the Big Data & Artificial Intelligence-powered StartUs Insights Discovery Platform, covering 2.093.000+ startups & scaleups globally.
 The platform gives you an exhaustive overview of emerging technologies & relevant startups within a specific field in just a few clicks.

 The Global Startup Heat Map below reveals the distribution of the 232 exemplary startups & scaleups we analyzed for this research.
 Further, it highlights 5 heavy industry inspection startups that we hand-picked based on criteria such as founding year, location, funding raised, and more.
 You get to explore the solutions of these 5 startups & scaleups in this report.
-For insights on the other 227 heavy industry inspection, get in touch.
+For insights on the other 227 heavy industry inspection solutions, get in touch.

 Digital Thermal Power builds a Gas Leak Detection System